CommonGateway/CoreBundle/docs/features/Installation.md

 ## Server Installation

-There are three main routes to install the Common gateway, but we advise using the [helm](https://helm.sh/) route for the Kubernetes environment.
+There are three main routes to install the Common Gateway, but we advise using the [helm](https://helm.sh/) route for the Kubernetes environment.
 However, if you want, you can install the gateway on a Linux machine or use a docker-compose installation.

 ### Haven / Kubernetes
 The Common Gateway is a Common Ground application built from separate components.
 To make these components optional, they are housed in separate [Kubernetes containers](https://kubernetes.io/docs/concepts/containers/).
 This means that a total installation of The Common Gateway requires several Containers.
 You can find which containers these are under [architecture](Architecture.md).